psresnik/topcat/README.md

 **What to expect:**

-- Processing time: 10-60 minutes depending on dataset size and number of topics
+- Processing time: depends on dataset size and number of topics
-- Progress indicators: You'll see preprocessing progress and MALLET training updates
+- Progress indicators: You'll see preprocessing progress and MALLET progress updates
 - Output: Files will be created in your configured output directory

-**Alternative method**: The original shell script is still available: `./code/driver.csh`

-### What the driver produces
+### What the automatic processing produces

 In the OUTDIR directory specified in the driver, you will find one subdirectory per granularity in GRANULARITIES.
 In each directory you will find the following three files to be used during the human curation process.